mattbasta/graphicsbc/README.rst

 If         i..)
 The bytecode within the block is only executed if the number
                    returned by the first expression within the block is not zero.
-Lambda     @..)
-The bytecode within the block is executed when the ID
-                   returned by the block is called by the `q` operation.
-                   Arguments are placed in variables -1 through -infinity.
 Function   {..)
 The bytecode within the block is executed when the ID
                    provided by the number returned by the first expression within the block is called by the `q` operation.
 Arguments